sundeepmalali/aws/EC2.md

     - diversified - instances are distributed across all pools
     - InstancePoolsToUseCount - instances are distributed across all spot pools - used only with lowestPrice

+**EC2 Hibernate**
+- instance RAM is stored in root EBS volume
+- so reboot is faster
+- instance RAM < 150GB
+- cannot be hibernated for > 60days

 **EC2 Block Device Mapping**
 - information about how many volumes, types (EBS/Instance) should be created when a new instance is created from an AMI
 - includes both EBS and Instance stores and how many such instances